-On May 4, 2021, we consummated the previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated December 8, 2020, by and among Vesper Healthcare Acquisition Corp. ("Vesper Healthcare"), Hydrate Merger Sub I, Inc. ("Merger Sub I"), Hydrate Merger Sub II, LLC ("Merger Sub II"), LCP Edge Intermediate, Inc., the indirect parent of Edge Systems LLC d/b/a The HydraFacial Company ("HydraFacial"), and LCP Edge Holdco, LLC ("LCP," and, in its capacity as the stockholders' representative, the "Stockholders' Representative") (the "Merger Agreement"), pursuant to which we acquired, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries and the stockholders' PhydraFacial as of immediately prior to the effective time (the "HydraFacial Stockholders") hold a portion of our Class A Common Stock and changed our name from Vesper Healthcare Acquisition Corp. to The Beauty Health Company.
+On May 4, 2021 (the "Closing Date"), the registrant consummated the previously announced business combination pursuant to that certain Agreement and Plan of Merger, dated December 8, 2020, by and among Vesper Healthcare Acquisition Corp. ("Vesper Healthcare"), Hydrate Merger Sub I, Inc. ("Merger Sub I"), Hydrate Merger Sub II, LLC ("Merger Sub II"), LCP Edge Intermediate, Inc., the indirect parent of Edge Systems LLC d/b/a The HydraFacial Company ("HydraFacial"), and LCP Edge Holdco, LLC ("LCP," or "Former Parent," and, in its capacity as the stockholders' representative, the "Stockholders' Representative") (the "Merger Agreement"), which provided for: (a) the merger of Merger Sub I with and into HydraFacial, with HydraFacial continuing as the surviving corporation (the "First Merger"), and (b) immediately following the First Merger and as part of the same overall transaction as the First Merger, the merger of HydraFacial with and into Merger Sub II, with Merger Sub II continuing as the surviving entity (the "Second Merger" and, together with the First Merger, the "Mergers" and, together with the other transactions contemplated by the Merger Agreement, the "Business Combination").
+As a result of the First Merger, the registrant owns 100% of the outstanding common stock of HydraFacial and each share of common stock and preferred stock of HydraFacial has been cancelled and converted into the right to receive a portion of the consideration payable in connection with the Mergers.
+As a result of the Second Merger, the registrant owns 100% of the outstanding interests in Merger Sub II.
+In connection with the closing of the Business Combination (the "Closing"), the registrant owns, directly or indirectly, 100% of the stock of HydraFacial and its subsidiaries and the stockholders of HydraFacial as of immediately prior to the effective time of the First Merger (the "HydraFacial Stockholders") hold a portion of the Class A Common Stock, par value \$0.0001 per share, of the registrant (the "Class A Common Stock").